-Effective Date: 4/1/12; Revised 12/14/18, 4/26/19, 8/28/20
+Effective date: 4/1/12; Revised 12/14/18, 4/26/19, 8/28/20, 12/8/2023

 Policy statement: Northwest state community college ("NSCC" or "the college") is committed to maintaining a workplace and academic environment free of discrimination and harassment.
-Therefore, the college shall not tolerate discriminatory or harassing behavior by or against trustees, employees, vendors, customers, students, or other persons participating in a college program or activity.
+Therefore, the college shall not tolerate discriminatory or harassing behavior by or against trustees, employees, vendors, customers, students, or other persons participating or attempting to participate in a college program or activity.
+"Attempting to participate" extends mandated protections against person who are applicants for admission or employment or who are determined by the administration of this policy to be otherwise accessing the College's educational program.